shawnnguyenmck/shawnnguyenmck.github.io/README.md

 ## *What is unique about this course?
 Students will gain *hands on experience with distributed systems*.
 Students will participate in the design, implementation, assembly, configuration, benchmarking, and tests of a simulated distributed system on their local machine.
-Students will deeply learn how to evaluate and make trade-offs in distributed systems and understand the effects of network failures and message loss, and ways to mitigate these scenarios.
+Students will learn how to evaluate and make trade-offs in distributed systems and understand the effects of network failures and message loss, and ways to mitigate these scenarios.

 ## *What happens after finishing this course?